Fast-forward scaling theory for quantum dynamics on curved space-time: Summary and discussion

 \section{Summary and discussion}

-We have developed fast-forward scaling theory (FFST) on curved space-time presenting a scaling property in relativistic quantum dynamics.
+We have developed FFST on curved space-time presenting a scaling property in relativistic quantum dynamics.
 We have derived metrics which generate speed-controlled dynamics.
 Moreover, we have extended the theory to spatial scaling showing system parameters which generate spatially-scaled dynamics.